 Lyophilized PMSG although stable at room temperature for 3 weeks, should be stored between 2-8ºC.
 Once reconstituted it is recommended to aliquot and store at -70ºC for long term use.

 This product is intended for Laboratory Research Use Only.
-This product may not be used a drug, agricultural product, or food additive.
+This product may not be used as a pharmaceutical or veterinary drug, agricultural product, or food additive.

 Below you will find links to our Mouse Superovulation Protocol, our Protocol for Inducing Ovulation in Xenopus laevis, and other relevant links: